This is an Active case

 Case Overview

-People are filing lawsuits against TikTok over alleged physical and mental health harms.
-These concerns include addiction, depression and self-harm.
+People are filing lawsuits against TikTok over alleged mental health and physical harms.
+These concerns include depression, problematic use and self-harm.
 Young adults and parents of children impacted by these mental health issues may be eligible to file TikTok lawsuits.
+Social media attorneys at Motley Rice are working to represent children and families harmed by compulsive TikTok use.

 Important updates about TikTok lawsuits